 The A ROCHA UK organisation has a scheme of detailed questions and challenges for Churches to become an Eco Church and gain an award, so we registered and participated with a small group of us working through the questionnaire and looking at how we can make effective changes and promote such loving living in the community.

-Five areas are covered in the questions: Worship and Teaching; Buildings; Land; Community and Global; Lifestyle.
-It is understood that a Church that has stood for 1000 years has some constraints, but there are still some changes we can implement and we will introduce these as and when we can.
+Five areas are covered: Worship and Teaching; Buildings; Land; Community and Global; Lifestyle and it is understood that a Church that has stood for 1000 years has some constraints, but there are still some changes we can and have implemented.

 There are many other things we can do and we will keep you updated but meantime, please love your neighbour through the Church, mindful of the origin, production and packaging of your cleaning products and food.

 Support the Marden Community Eco Hub if you can.

 Try ECOSIA as a search engine on your computer instead of GOOGLE.

 You can read our Marden Eco Church policy here:

 Marden Community Eco Hub